HP Envy Stylus Pen: Ultimate Guide & Compatibility

 What is the difference between an active and passive stylus?

 An active stylus contains internal electronic components and communicates directly with the device’s screen, offering advanced features like pressure sensitivity and palm rejection.
-An passive stylus (or capacitive stylus) simply mimics a finger touch and doesn’t require batteries or special compatibility, offering no advanced features.
+A passive stylus (or capacitive stylus) simply mimics a finger touch and doesn’t require batteries or special compatibility, offering no advanced features.
 HP Envy devices require an active stylus for full functionality.

 Does my HP Envy x360 come with a stylus?